futuregrid/virtual-cluster/doc/source/intro.rst

 	    $ source ENV/bin/activate

-Now you can use our tool to manage your virtual cluster
+Now you can use our tool to manage your virtual clusters.

 FutureGrid Specific Instalation
 -------------------------------